mileyzjq/LING530G/README.md

  A tag is added to further clarify the status of the to-do item within the same category, i.e. done, working-on, and to-do status.

 ## Database
 We mainly created three database tables – User, TodoItems, and Category.
-The User, TodoItems and Category store user, item, and category information separately.
+The User, TodoItems, and Category tables store user, item, and category information separately.
 TodoItems tables have two foreign keys ‘user_id’ and ‘category_id’ points to primary keys in the User and Category tables separately.
 The relationship between the User and TodoItems table is ‘one-to-many’ similar to the relationship between Category and TodoItems table. ‘one-to-many’ relationship can be seen between User and TodoItems table and Category and TodoItems.

 ## Related Technology
 Python, Tkinter, Database(SQLite)